 Chronic wounds, by definition, are sores that don’t heal within about three months.
 They can start small, as a pimple or a scratch.
 They might scab over again and again, but they don’t get better.

 If you have a sore or wound that follows this pattern, it’s a red flag that you should consult a physician to start a care plan, says plastic surgeon Christi Cavaliere, MD, Medical Director of Wound Care.

 “A comprehensive approach is really what makes the difference in getting healed,” she says.
-“So, people must get the comprehensive care they need from a primary care physician, a plastic surgeon, a podiatrist or vascular surgeon.”
+“So, people must get the comprehensive care they need from a primary care physician, a plastic surgeon, a podiatrist, a vascular surgeon or a wound center.”

 While cancer can sometimes present as a chronic wound, chronic wounds typically fall into three main categories: diabetic ulcers, venous leg ulcers and pressure ulcers.